jgrembi/jgrembi.github.io/_pages/about.md

-I am an Assistant Professor in the Department of Veterinary and Biomedical Sciences and the Huck Institutes of the Life Sciences at Penn State.
+I am an Assistant Professor in the [Department of Veterinary and Biomedical Sciences](https://vbs.psu.edu/), the [Huck Institutes of the Life Sciences](https://www.huck.psu.edu/), and the [One Health Microbiome Center](https://www.huck.psu.edu/institutes-and-centers/microbiome-center) at Penn State.

 Our research endeavors to explain the biological mechanisms underlying persistent childhood undernutrition, impacting more than 150 million children globally.
 Our focus is on understanding environmental enteric dysfunction (EED), a pathophysiology of the small intestine.
 EED hinders nutrient absorption and is highly prevalent in regions with high rates of enteropathogens and childhood undernutrition.
 The aberrant inflammation present in EED may be an evolved response to prevent gut microbial translocation and acute infection in settings of high pathogen exposure.
 This inflammation results in chronic undernutrition during the critical developmental period of early childhood.
 My lab aims to identify the key factors driving the unresolved inflammatory processes in EED, with the ultimate goal of developing targeted interventions to enhance growth and developmental outcomes for children in low-resource settings.
 Our research employs novel technologies (e.g. the CapScan device to sample the small intestine) and a variety of computational, statistical, and bioinformatic approaches (e.g. topic modeling for analyzing microbial communities).
 We approach these questions from several angles, as described in the Research section (link in the header) - please check there for more info!